COVID-19 pandemic in Spain: State of emergency reimposed (1 October – 9 May)

-The government ordered a partial lock-down of Madrid on 1 October due to the rise in cases.
+The government ordered a partial lockdown of Madrid on 1 October due to the rise in cases.

 On 21 October, Spain passed 1 million COVID-19 cases, the first country in Western Europe to do so.

 On 25 October, the government reimposed a state of emergency across the country and introduced a national curfew to counter the resurgence in coronavirus.
 Local authorities were also given powers to ban travel across different regions.
 The curfew was initially set to last 15 days, but Pedro Sánchez said that he would ask Parliament to extend it if necessary.

 On 23 November, the Spanish King Felipe VI went into self-isolation after coming into contact with a patient who tested positive for COVID-19.

 On 27 December, the first vaccines started being administered to the Spanish population.

-On 3 May, Spain managed to achieve the government's objective to have at least 5 million people fully vaccinated for the first week of May, more than 10% of the total population.
+On 3 May, Spain managed to achieve the government's objective of having at least 5 million people fully vaccinated for the first week of May, more than 10% of the total population.

 On 9 May, the State of emergency came to an end as Prime Minister Sánchez refused to prolong it any more, claiming that now it was the turn to trust "massive vaccination".